xAdrianCx/TKINTER-Ord16/README.txt

-TKINTER-Ordin16.
+TKINTER-Ord16.
-A program that copies data from an imported excel file and generates as many files as suppliers.
+A program that copies data from an imported excel file and generates as many files as suppliers rows in column B.
 This is used on creating monthly reports.

 HOW TO USE:
 	1. Clone the repository on your PC.
 You can find need libraries on requirements.txt.
 	2. Run the ord16.py.